commitconfirmed/npa-showcase/README.md

 # npa-showcase
-Network Programmability and Automation showcases, built on WSL2
+Network Programmability and Automation labs, built on WSL2

 ### Design